huzvanec/tutorials/android-https-sniff-en/system-cert.md

 ```
 And then install the certificate (`Settings | Search | "CA certificate"`...)
 ### 2.4 Make a system override module
-Since Android 10.0, `/system` is mounted as read-only, that mean's that the certificate can't be just easily copied there.
+Since Android 10.0, `/system` is mounted as read-only, that means that the certificate can't be just easily copied there.
 An adb module needs to be created and its contents will be automatically copied to `/system` during boot.
 ```bash
 adb shell
 su